FutureWorkshops/FWTClock/README.md

 ##How to use FWTClock: configure

-**clockView** the clock view
+**clockView** the *readonly* clock view

 **date** the date displayed by the clock

-**calendar** the calendar to use for the clock
+**calendar** the calendar used by the clock

-**ticking** returns a Boolean value indicating whether the tick animation is running
+**isTicking** returns a Boolean value indicating whether the tick animation is running

 **oscillatorType** the style of the animation for the second hand

 ##How to use FWTClockView: configure

 The FWTClockView is just a basic container for all the views needed for the UI: the background, the hands, the ring.
-The clock view, during the first layout, reads the *subviewsMask* and, if needed, creates the default subviews otherwise its simply sets the bounds and the center point.
-You can access each of the default subviews and adjust their appearance (see below for further details) or you can just easily replace with your own custom UIView subclass.
-You specify the frame of each single subview using a relative CGRect (in future I will add support also for regular CGRect).
+The clock view, during the first layout, reads the *subviewsMask* and, if needed, creates the default subviews otherwise its simply sets the bounds and the center point to the subviews.
+You can access each of the default subviews and adjust their appearance (see below for further details) or you can easily replace with your own custom UIView subclass.
+It's not mandatory but you can specify the frame for each single subview using a rectangle in the unit coordinate space.

 **backgroundView** the background of the clock